Frustrating Mass Vehicle Recalls Inspire Ex-Tesla & Faraday Engineers To Start Connected Vehicle Software Company Sibros

-This is exactly what Hemant Sikaria and his cousin, Mayank Sikaria, set out to do when they started Sibros.
-Hemant worked at Tesla and helped develop the platform that delivers over-the-air (OTA) updates for Tesla vehicles.
+This is exactly what Hemant Sikaria and his cousin Mayank Sikaria set out to do when they started Sibros.
+Hemant worked at Tesla and helped develop the platform that delivers in vehicle over-the-air updates for Tesla vehicles.
 He was the project lead and his team developed the platform from scratch around early 2011.
 After about five years at Tesla, Hemant then co-founded Sibros in 2018 with the mission of eradicating all software-related automotive recalls with safe, secure, and reliable OTA updates.

-Sibros has been in business for five years now and is backed by notable tech giants such as Google and Qualcomm.
-Its mission and vision is to enable the connected vehicle ecosystem, with a target of deploying its platform in 100 million vehicles by 2030.
-The company is addressing every type of vehicle — from scooters to motorcycles to cars, trucks, tractors, and buses — and already has customers across those segments on several continents.
-Sibros says its platform will be live in over 100 countries by the end of this year and will help deliver more vehicles into the connected car age.
+Sibros has been in business for 5 years now and is backed by notable tech giants such as Google and Qualcomm.
+Its mission and vision is to enable the connected vehicle ecosystem with a target of deploying its platform on one hundred million vehicles by 2030.
+The company is addressing every type of vehicle, from scooters to motorcycles to cars, trucks, tractors, and buses, and already has customers across those segments in several continents.
+Sibros says its platform will be live in over one hundred countries by the end of this year and help deliver more vehicles into the connected car age.

-A connected car can be described as a car with a telematics unit that is essentially a “cell phone.”
-In other words, it’s a device that enables several applications to be installed on it and connects the vehicle to a cloud computing network to facilitate two-way communication between the vehicle and the cloud.
-This isn’t a new concept — most modern vehicles have SIMs in the telematics unit, allowing them to access features from specific providers for a small monthly fee.
+A connected car in simple terms can be described as a car with a telematics unit that is essentially a cellphone.
+In other words, it’s a device that enables several applications to be installed on it and connects the vehicle to a cloud computing network to facilitate two way communication between the vehicle and the cloud.
+This isn’t a new concept; most modern vehicles have SIMs in the telematics unit, allowing them to access features from specific providers for a small monthly fee.
 Cars also have Wi-Fi that allows vehicle users to connect to their home Wi-Fi as well as receive OTA updates.

 On the electric vehicle side of things, Sibros says one of its biggest value-adds is offering real-time critical information on the battery, such as battery health, performance, overall lifecycle and current number of cycles, battery degradation information, and more.
 The automakers are then able to correlate this information with charging behavior, driving style and conditions, and the environments the vehicles are being driven in to make informed decisions about necessary updates or future product development.